Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

-(the particle persists and its type does not change), or \nomentry{$\prog(x)$}{Set of coordinates where $x$ contains a progressing particle} \item[Destructive interaction] $|\phi(x,k)| < |\phi^{-1}(\phi(x,k))|$
+(the particle persists and its type does not change), or \nomentry{$\prog(x)$}{Set of coordinates where $x$ contains a progressing particle} \item[Destructive interaction] $|\phi(x,k)| < |\phi_x^{-1}(\phi(x,k))|$

-(particles collide and strictly fewer particles are created). \nomentry{$\inter(x)$}{Set of coordinates where $x$ contains a interacting particle} \end{description} \end{definition} Progressing and interacting particles of a configuration $x\in\az$ are denoted $\prog_{\P,\pi,\phi}(x)$ and $\inter_{\P,\pi,\phi}(x)$, respectively, and $\P,\pi$ and $\phi$ are omitted when the particle system is clear from the context. $k\in\prog_{\P,\pi,\phi}(x)$ is the case when we use ``$\phi(x,k)$'' to mean ``the only member of the singleton $\phi(x,k)$''.\sk
+(particles collide and generate strictly fewer particles (possibly 0); or a single particle disappears). \nomentry{$\inter(x)$}{Set of coordinates where $x$ contains a interacting particle} \end{description} \end{definition} Progressing and interacting particles of a configuration $x\in\az$ are denoted by $\prog_{\P,\pi,\phi}(x)$ and $\inter_{\P,\pi,\phi}(x)$, respectively, and $\P,\pi$ and $\phi$ are omitted when the particle system is clear from the context. $k\in\prog_{\P,\pi,\phi}(x)$ is the case when we use ``$\phi(x,k)$'' to mean ``the only member of the singleton $\phi(x,k)$''.\sk

-Notice that, regardless of coalescence, we have because of locality $|\phi(x,k)| + |\phi^{-1}(\phi(x,k))|\leq 2r+2$, where $r$ is the radius of the update function.
-See Figure~\ref{fig:visual} for a visual proof.

-Even though the main result makes no reference to the speed of a particle, introducing this notion lets us state a corollary that is easier to use as well as corresponding more clearly to the intuition.